Tuesday, August 26, 2008

 This article presents an historical essay on sex and love in the court of the Emperor Nero.
 It was originally published in the medical journal, Medical Aspects of Human Sexuality, Volume V, March 1971, pp.170-185.
 The journal is now defunct, and its availability is severely circumscribed because it is usually found in the archive stacks of university, medical libraries where access to the general public is often denied.
 Still I was pleasantly surprised to find some online references to this article.
 I have taken this opportunity to edit and rewrite the essay, but I have also tried to retain its original content and style.

-On the Life of the Caesars, or as it is commonly known by its English title, The Twelve Caesars by Gaius Suetonius Tranquillus, known over the generations as Suetonius.
+The best source of information regarding Nero is in On the Life of the Caesars, or as it is commonly known by its English title, The Twelve Caesars by Gaius Suetonius Tranquillus, known over the generations as Suetonius.
 This expose of the personal lives of the first twelve Roman emperors shocks readers even today.
 Suetonius’ explicit depictions of Nero’s sexual exploits border – some will argue transcend – the pornographic.
 In older translations of the work, parts of the life of Nero are either deleted, asterisks mark off the censored passages, or they are left in the original (a practice which induced many a schoolboy to improve his Latin).
 Generally speaking, Suetonius' history can be described as very lascivious, gossipy, filled with great story telling, and, often, downright funny.

 Those readers who followed the links to online sources will soon ascertain just how relatively few are the actual, real sources to the lives of the of the Caesars, especially those at the helm during the earlier years of the Roman Empire.
 This may be an wholesale exaggeration, but I remember a professor of classics claim that there is more evidence for the historical Jesus than there is evidence in for the life of Julius Caesar.
 As has so often been remarked, the triumph of barbarism and Christian was relatively complete.
 The libraries of antiquity, and the writings of the ancient essayists and historians were destroyed.
 The monks simply scraped off the writings from the lamb skin parchments before them and replaced the ancient script with the new ecclesiastical doctrine.
 Then when the next scribe came along he merely scraped off the writings of the previous scribe and rewrote the same or similar passage either from or about Scripture on the now blank parchment, so on and so on.
 The operating principle here was not the preservation of historical scripts, or Scripture, but a maxim which held that idle hands were the devils tools.